aiiie/cram/README.rst

 shell's ``stdin``.
 For example, if you're trying to invoke ``ssh`` in a test, try adding the ``-n`` option to prevent it from closing ``stdin``.
-Similarly, if you invoke a daemon process that inherits ``stdout`` and fails to close it, it may cause Cram to hang while waiting for the test shell's ``stdout`` to be fully closed.
+Similarly, if you invoke a daemon process that inherits ``stdout`` and fails to close it, it may cause Prysk to hang while waiting for the test shell's ``stdout`` to be fully closed.

 .. _unified context diff: https://en.wikipedia.org/wiki/Diff#Unified_format
-.. _its own example tests: https://github.com/brodie/cram/tree/master/examples
+.. _its own example tests: https://github.com/nicoretti/prysk/tree/master/examples

 Development